staugur/Flask-PluginKit/docs/installation.rst

 These distributions will be installed automatically when installing Flask-PluginKit.

-* `Flask`_ is a Lightweight Web Application Framework Written in Python.
+* `Flask`_ is a Lightweight Web Application Framework Written in Python, theoretically support 0.9 and later versions.

 * `semver`_ is a Semantic Version Control Specification.

 .. _Flask: https://www.palletsprojects.com/p/flask/